 - Bodie, California

 Its last post office closed in 1942.
 It used to be a town dedicated to obtaining gold until it was extinct in the area.
-In 1960, the village was turned into a historical park and now is open to the public.
+In 1960, the village was turned into a historical park and is now open to the public.

 - Pripyat, Ukraine

 Due to the nuclear explosion of the Chernobyl plant, the city had to be evacuated in 1986.
 The radiation is still concentrated.
 However, it has dropped enough to obtain tours guided by specialists.

 Germans massacred the city and its inhabitants in 1944.
 The few survivors migrated and found another town under the same name nearby.
 This ghost town is a memorial to the victims killed and is open to the public.

 - Fordlândia, Brazil

 This city was an attempt by Henry Ford to create a city within the Amazon forest where rubber was manufactured.
 It was an idea to have his supplier, which at the beginning was promising.
 However, due to social and natural causes, the town did not have the desired fruits.

 Thus, in 1945 Ford again sold the land to the Brazilian government.
 Approximately 3,000 Brazilians currently live in the city.